1870:

 1877:

-• 16th February: Top Hard seam reached in North pit
+• 16th February: The Top Hard seam was reached in the North pit at a depth of 514 yd.

-• Sinking operations resumed in the South pit.
+• The sinking operations resumed in the South pit.

 • 2nd April: The Midland Railway’s line to the colliery opened for mineral traffic.